ioga/consciousness/mapreduce/tophosts/README.md

 Motivation
 ====
-Extract top k hosts from list of urls using MapReduce (hadoop streaming).
+Extract top k (which is hardcoded at `reducer.py`) hosts from list of urls using MapReduce (hadoop streaming).

 Simple usage
 ===